Elizabeth-Warren/Spoke/README.md

 # the initial text, and then if they do respond they will continue to respond to future messages.
 DROP_MESSAGE_RATIO=0.6
 ```

+This is the default configuration in `.env.example`.

+If you want to test out finishing a conversation, you can send any message that starts with `done`, and the auto-replier won't reply to it.

 ### Twilio Autoresponder